thedataplace/policies/employee_handbook.md

 All employees have a responsibility to act in good faith and to promote the good name and effectiveness of their employer.
 You are expected to be trustworthy and to conduct yourself reasonably at all times.
 No employee is permitted to give press or other media interviews or assist with or be involved in the publication of any article relating to the business affairs of the organisation or in relation to the organisation’s intellectual property, without prior consent from a member of senior management.

 ### Conflict of Interest
-You should not, directly or indirectly, engage in, or have any interest, financial or otherwise, in any other business enterprise which interferes or is likely to interfere with your independent exercise of judgement in THe Data Place’s best interest.
+You should not directly or indirectly engage in or have any interest, financial or otherwise, in any other business enterprise which interferes or is likely to interfere with your independent exercise of judgement in THe Data Place’s best interest.
 Generally a conflict of interests exists when an employee is involved in an activity:
 - which provides products or services directly to, or purchase products or services from The Data Place
 - which subjects the employee to unreasonable time demands that prevent the employee from devoting proper attention to his or her responsibilities to The Data Place